-Layers of the dxf drawing can be imported to ConSteel with its properties, or the whole dxf can be imported to an already existing ConSteel layer
+Layers of the dxf drawing can be imported to Consteel with its properties, or the whole dxf can be imported to an already existing Consteel layer

-With the ${\it OK}$ button, the modifications can be applied, and the dxf drawing will be placed in the modeling area.
+With the ${\it OK}$ button, the modifications can be applied, and the dxf drawing will be placed in the modelling area.

-2.6 EXPORT OF REINFORCEMENT INTO DXF
+2.6 Export of reinforcement into DXF

-With the export function, contour surface of the required reinforcements with the corresponding colur palette can easily be exported into dxf file format.
+With the export function, contour surface of the required reinforcements with the corresponding color palette can easily be exported into dxf file format.

-During the export, reinforcements contour surfaces for different directions (+x, -x, +y, -y) and their corresponding colour palettes will be placed on different layers
+During the export, reinforcements contour surfaces for different directions (+x, -x, +y, -y) and their corresponding color palettes will be placed on different layers

-Objects, which will be exported with the funcion:
+Objects, which will be exported with the function:

-- ► Grid: Line, dashed line, or dotted line with the corresponding captions - ► Plates with their contour lines - ► FE division - ► Elemek feliratai, név, lemez vastagság, anyagminőség, ha az adott felirat láthatósága be van kapcsolva. - Labels such as name, plate thickness, material grade, if the visibility is turned on - Colour palettes
+- ► Grid: Line, dashed line, or dotted line with the corresponding captions

+- ▶ Plates with their contour lines

+- ► FE division

+- Labels such as name, plate thickness, material grade if the visibility is turned on

+- Color palettes